Y-linked deafness, type 1: Cases

 Wang et al. discovered this condition in 2004 when he described a 7-generation Chinese family from Jiangxi Province, where all male members suffered from progressive hearing loss.
 The youngest affected member was 7 years old.
 Out of these individuals, three reported suffering from tinnitus as well.

 The same team of researchers (Wang et al.) provided a follow-up for said family in 2009; 2 previously unreported generations of the same 7-generation family were discovered.
 Out of 25 living males in the family, 23 were diagnosed or reported to have hearing impairments.
 Out of those 23, 21 went through audiologic examination, and out of the 21 males, 3 had mild hearing impairments, 7 had moderate hearing impairments, and 11 had severe hearing impairments.
 Further audiometry studies found that out of these males, 10 had difficulties detecting high-frequency sounds, 8 had difficulties detecting sounds from all frequencies, and 3 had "U-shaped" readings.
 The average age of onset for hearing loss in males of the family was 11.5, examination of family history revealed that the family had been living in the same isolated Jiangxi Province village for well over 2 centuries (200 years).
 The first man with hearing impairment within the family was believed to have been born in 1847 and to have died in 1898.

 In 2011, Fu et al. described a 5-generation Tujia Chinese family where 19 males were affected with hearing impairment.
-Out of these males, 1 had mild hearing impairment, 5 had moderate hearing impairment, and 10 had severe hearimg impairment.
+Out of these males, 1 had mild hearing impairment, 5 had moderate hearing impairment, and 10 had severe hearing impairment.
 Further audiometric studies found that 47% of these males had difficulties detecting high-frequency sounds while 41% had difficulties detecting sounds of any frequency, which led the authors to believe that the hearing loss was also partly influenced by environmental factors.
 They also found these cases to be consisted with Y-linked inheritance.